AbdurRafay-Nasir/DOTween-Modular-2D/README.md

 Now You are ready to use DOTween Modular 2D, also you can rename com.linkedgames.dotweenmodular2d

-## Issues
-- targetPosition and pathPoints in DOMove and DOPath respectively is recalculated when changing value of 'relative', Undo/Redo of 'relative' does not correctly apply previous value of targetPosition and pathPoints

 ## Contribute
 If you would like to contribute to the package visit this [link](https://github.com/Linked-Games/DOTween-Modular-2D-Development)